eedack01/lung_masked_autoencoder/README.md

 }
 ```

-For setting up the baseline we made use of a pretrained nnUNet on common interstitial lung patterns, we have made this available below,⚠️ *Important*: This was trained using the first version of nnUNet.
-The model is available here:
+For setting up the Fontanellaz et al. baseline we made use of a pretrained nnUNet on common interstitial lung patterns, we have made this available below,⚠️ *Important*: This was trained using the first version of nnUNet.
+The model is available [here](https://www.dropbox.com/scl/fo/4bd86pe7q54u8nx21laer/AC7Yyg3ir8GXTx7KvTG8j8o?rlkey=95rzlk4v6xyw6g2o5gzqq6kg8&st=0zmh68ak&dl=0)

 If you make use of this, please cite the following paper:

 ```
-@ARTICLE{29,
+@ARTICLE{fontanellaz2024computer-aideddiagnosis,
   author={Fontanellaz, M. and Christe, A. and Christodoulidis, et al.}, journal={IEEE Access}, title={Computer-aided Diagnosis System for Lung Fibrosis: from the Effect of Radiomic Features and Multi-layer-perceptron Mixers to Pre-clinical Evaluation},